wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		- With `alias` you can print all the aliased commands
 		- With `alias brief='my command'` you can write your own alias
-		- With `unalias <alias>` you can delete a created alias -
+		- With `unalias <alias>` you can delete a created alias
+	- Bash startup files are used to provide default settings for the operating system enviroment.
 		- These startup files are shell scripts themselves
 			- **/etc/profile** is a generic startup fiel that is started for every login shell
 			- **/etc/bashrc** is a generic startup file that is started when opening a subshell
 			- User specific files are:
 				- **~/.bash_profile**
 				- **~/.bashrc**
 		- Bourne shell (**/bin/sh**) was the original shell
 		- Bash is Bourn Again SHell, a remake of the original Bourne shell that was invented in the 70's
 			- The default shell on most Linux distros
 		- About exit codes:
 			- If 0, the command was executed successfully
 			- If 1, there was a generic error
 			- The developer of a program can decide to code other exit codes as well
 				- This is done by **exit n**
 - ---
 - #### Flashcards
 	- Explain what is alias #flashcard